-Research is central to the activities of the Department of Management at the University of Bristol.
-The department comprises a group of academic staff with a variety of interests and a focus on research that has practical relevance.
-The results of the most recent UK-wide research assessment, REF2014, rated 78 per cent of the research activity in business and management as 'world leading' or 'internationally excellent'.
+Research is central to the activities of the School of Management at the University of Bristol.
+The school comprises a group of academic staff with a variety of interests and a focus on research that has practical relevance.
+The results of the most recent UK-wide research assessment, REF 2014, rated 78 per cent of the research activity in business and management as 'world leading' or 'internationally excellent'.

 Candidates entering the PhD programme are normally required to take 60 credit points of taught units in their first year.
 Students are also encouraged to undertake further training in agreement with their supervisor for the duration of their studies.

 We charge an annual tuition fee.
 Fees for 2021/22 are as follows:

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 The School of Management is pleased to be able to offer four competitively awarded scholarships to outstanding PhD candidates.
 Applications are now invited with the deadline of Monday 10th June 2021, noon BST, to start in October 2021.
 Find out more on the School of Management webpages.